Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Accessibility Evaluation Methodology

-In order to have more comprehensive and conclusive results, we also carry out our experiments using screen readers to manually test each website.
-JAWS and NVDA were chosen as the most popular according to WebAIM \cite{webaimWebAIMScreenReader2021}, 53.7\% and 30.7\%, respectively.
-We use these screen readers in conjunction with Google Chrome as these are the most common combinations of screen reader and browser \cite{webaimWebAIMScreenReader2021}, 32.5\% and 16.0\%, respectively.
-NVDA is a free OS-level screen reader with support for popular applications such as web browsers, email clients, music players, and office programmes.
+\textbf{Manual Testing via Screen Readers:} In order to have more comprehensive and conclusive results, we also carry out our experiments using screen readers to test each website manually.
+JAWS and NVDA were chosen as they are the most popular according to WebAIM~\cite{webaimWebAIMScreenReader2021}, 53.7\% and 30.7\%, respectively.
+We use these screen readers in conjunction with Google Chrome as these are the most common combinations of screen reader and browser~\cite{webaimWebAIMScreenReader2021}, 32.5\% and 16.0\%.
+NVDA is a free OS-level screen reader with support for popular applications such as web browsers, email clients, music players, and office programs.
 JAWS is another OS-level screen reader that users need to purchase.
 For our experiments, we purchased a home licence (£865 with the Authorisation USB Dongle).
 Both screen readers should have similar reliability when parsing websites \cite{webaimScreenReadersCSS2017}, however, they often parse website code slightly differently \cite{powermappersoftwareScreenReaderReliability2022}.
 It is for this reason that we use the two most popular screen readers during our testing.